 (b) Basis of Presentation and Measurement

-These consolidated financial statements have been prepared on a historical cost basis and include the accounts of the Company and its wholly-owned subsidiary, Ootsa Ventures Ltd., (formerly named Ootsa Resources Ltd.).
-All material intercompany accounts and transactions have been eliminated.
+These consolidated financial statements have been prepared on a historical cost basis and include the accounts of the Company and its wholly-owned subsidiary, Ootsa Ventures Ltd. All material intercompany accounts and transactions have been eliminated.